-The MFALP program seeks to train the next generation of food and agriculture advocates and entrepreneurs through an array of residential and distance learning courses, including courses in our renowned Summer Session, as well as optional clinical training in one of the nation's first food and agriculture law clinics.
-The MFALP provides students with practical training in public advocacy and writing for a legal policy audience, opportunities for independent research with support from faculty, and externships at organizations around the country and the world.
+MFALP students can choose from an array of over 50 residential and distance learning courses taught by world-renowned faculty, including those in our renowned Summer Session, as well as optional clinical training in one of the nation's first food and agriculture law clinics.
+The MFALP trains students in public advocacy and writing for a legal policy audience, offers opportunities for independent research with support from faculty, and opens doors to externships at organizations around the country and the world.

-Our unique and comprehensive curriculum, developed by faculty of VLS's Center for Agriculture and Food Systems, develops students' advocacy skills in the growing, dynamic arena of food and agriculture policy.
-MFALP students choose from more than 50 environmental law and policy courses, taught by the world-renowned faculty of Vermont Law School.
+Our unique and comprehensive curriculum, developed by faculty of VLS's Center for Agriculture and Food Systems, develops students' advocacy skills in the growing and dynamic area of food and agriculture policy.

 Most students complete the 30-credit MFALP program in 12 months, but students have up to five years to obtain their degree.
-It is also available as a joint degree with Vermont Law's JD, and it is open to students enrolled at other law schools who wish to combine their JD with the MFALP degree from Vermont Law School.
-Students pursuing these joint options may complete the program by taking courses in the VLS Summer Session, taking online courses, and engaging in experiential learning.
+The MFALP is also offered as a joint degree with Vermont Law School's JD, and is open to students enrolled at other law schools who wish to combine it with their JD.
+Our online courses, Summer Session, and experiential learning opportunities offer flexibility to students pursuing these joint options.

 A network coordinator with PVGrows in South Deerfield, MA, Libby works to connect a strong community of dedicated local food consumers, a rich agricultural economy, and many organizations committed to working together to advance a more connected food system within the Pioneer Valley of Massachusetts.